1989 Ferrari 328 GTS ($149,500)

 This car has been kept within Ferrari specifications since new, securing a like-new drive and aesthetic the obsessive previous caretakers took great care in preserving.
 With the exception of typical consumables—such as tires, fluids, filters, and belts—this 1989 Ferrari 328 GTS remains entirely original.

-Included in the sale is the original spare wheel and tire, factory toolkit, Owner’s Warranty and Service Book (U.S. Version) manuals, fully documented service history, and a Classiche Certification booklet.
+Included in the sale is the original spare wheel and tire, factory toolkit, Owner’s Warranty and Service Book (U.S. Version) manuals, fully documented service history, and a Classiche Certification booklet from Ferrari.

 1989 – 1990 | Owner 1 | Houston, TX